 Sometimes our own thoughts and emotions can get unbearably overwhelming.
 That’s where the importance of communication comes to play.
 We’re talking about where to get counselling in Hong Kong.

 Repeat after us, mental health is just as important as physical health.
-From sharing personal stories on living with an anxiety disorder, tips on self-care, and podcasts, we’re keen on highlighting the importance of fostering a healthy platform to openly discuss mental health.
+From sharing personal stories on living with an anxiety disorder, tips on self-care, and our favourite podcasts, we’re keen on highlighting the importance of fostering a healthy platform to openly discuss mental health.
 Along that note, we’ve gathered some trustworthy places to get counselling in Hong Kong.

 Where to go for counselling in Hong Kong

-1. St. John’s Cathedral Counselling Services
+5. St John’s Cathedral Counselling Services (SJCCS)

-St. John’s Cathedral, 7/F, Wings Building, 110-116 Queen’s Road Central, Central, Hong Kong, p.
+St John’s Cathedral, 7/F, Wings Building, 110-116 Queen’s Road Central, Central, Hong Kong, p.
 2524 2777

-2. Hong Kong Psychological Counselling Centre
+6. Hong Kong Psychological Counselling Centre

-Hong Kong Psychological Counselling Centre (HKPCC) is a private institution that offers psychiatric and counselling services.
+HKPCC is a private institution that offers psychiatric and counselling services.
 Appointments can typically be made within seven days.
 Counselling services cater to individuals, families, married couples, and pre-marriage couples.
 Each session lasts about 50 minutes (the prices vary depending on the counsellor and service), and it can be conducted in either English or Putonghua.
 Online video counselling is available for individuals only.

 Hong Kong Psychological Counselling Centre, Unit B, 5/F, Hua Chiao Commercial Centre, 678 Nathan Road, Mong Kok, Hong Kong, p.
 6676 4236

-3. Better Help
+7. Better Help

 Counselling has become ever-so convenient thanks to the Better Help app.
 Their aim is to make professional counselling accessible, affordable, convenient – so anyone who struggles with life’s challenges can get help, anytime, anywhere.
-Upon downloading the app, you will be asked a few questions to assess which counsellor to get matched with (which takes about 24 hours), and from then on (after payment) you can regularly chat with your counsellor via phone calls, video calls, or text messages.
+Upon downloading the app, you will be asked a few questions to assess which counsellor to get matched with (which takes about 24 hours), and from then on you can regularly chat with your counsellor via phone calls, video calls, or text messages.
 We’ve tried this app and we love how convenient and cost-effective it is.

 Find out more about Better Help.

-4. Breakthrough Counselling Centre
+8. Breakthrough Counselling Centre

 Breakthrough Counselling Centre, 2/F, 191 Woosung Street, Jordan, Hong Kong, p.
 2377 8511

-5. Oasis: Hong Kong Centre for Counselling & Psychotherapy
+9. Oasis: Hong Kong Centre for Counselling & Psychotherapy

 Oasis, Suite A, 19/F, Times Media Centre, 133 Wan Chai Road, Wan Chai, Hong Kong, p.
 3527 6054

-7. OCD & Anxiety Support
+11. OCD & Anxiety Support

 Free counselling service is a rarity and we’re very much appreciative to OCD & Anxiety Support Group, a non-profit organisation that holds weekly online meetings.
-They have both support groups and individual sessions (along with families if needed).
+They have both support groups and individual sessions, along with families if needed.
 The public can make donations and help raise money for this organisation.

-You can register for its free sessions on its MeetUp page.
+Register for its free sessions on its MeetUp page.

-8. The Samaritans
+12. The Samaritans

 The Samaritans Befrienders Hong Kong runs 24-hour crisis intervention and emergency emotional support service to people struggling with suicidal thoughts and tendencies.
 They have organised a support group called “Live the Rainbow”, which provides one-stop services including counselling, small groups, and continuous support service.

-Find out more about The Samaritans’ hotline.
+Find out more about The Samaritans.